What Impact Does EIP-1559 Upgrade Have On the Ethereum Blockchain?

 - The base fee is burned afterward and doesn’t go to the miners, effectively paying the network.

-- Replacing the current block Gas limit can be defined as being the maximum amount of gas that someone will pay for a operation to be performed on the... restricts how many operations and transactions can be included in a block, with a fixed gas target of 15 million gas per block.
+- Replacing the current block gas limit restricts how many operations and transactions can be included in a block, with a fixed gas target of 15 million gas per block.
 This effectively dictates how much users pay in fees, which makes variable block sizes easier to achieve.

 In essence, instead of demand for block inclusion resulting in transaction fee volatility, some of this translates into volatility in block size.